 - Offer company perks such as free lunches, early finishes and dress down days

-A study in 2016 showed just how important the millennial generation considers an inspiring, motivating company culture that offers a greater work/life balance is when choosing who to work for.
+A study in 2016 showed just how essential millennials consider an inspiring, motivating company culture that offers a better work/life balance is when selecting a prospective employer.

-The study by Fidelity showed millennials would be willing to take an average pay cut of $7,600 if they could work somewhere with better company culture that prioritises greater work/life balance, where they could improve their career development and find more purposeful work.
+The study by Fidelity showed millennials would be willing to take an average pay cut of $7,600 if they could work somewhere with better company culture.
+Instead, prioritising work/life balance, where they could improve their career development and find more purposeful work.